rikotacards/timer/README.md

 When you click "start" from an existing entry, the time there doesn't move

 We start a new one at the top.

+# Firebase Storage Schema

+users/{uid}/entries/{entryId}
+users/{uid}/categories/{categoryId}

+1. user starts first timer from new entry form, pressing start adds to currentEntry in the db
+2. Pressing stop, deletes this currEntry, before we delete, we take this entry ID, and details, and adds it into the entries table